understanding-astro/understanding-astro-book/ch4.md

 -**Open-source**: we might consider utilising a feature-rich open-source framework component already existing instead of building some highly interactive component from scratch.
 This way, we can easily use an open-source framework component in Astro.

--**Ease of development**: we may find building richer stateful user interfaces easier and faster to implement via framework components than vanilla Javascript / Typescript provided in `<script>`.
+-**Ease of development**: we may find building richer stateful user interfaces easier, more manageable, and faster to implement via framework components than vanilla Javascript / Typescript provided in `<script>`.

 <br />